Teach2Breach/moonwalk/README.md

 # moonwalk: DLL Base Address Finder

+NOTE - This is the opsec branch which removes all print statements used in the PoC.

 This Rust library and CLI tool demonstrates an alternative method to find the base address of loaded DLLs without using a Process Environment Block (PEB) walk.
 This technique is particularly useful in scenarios where PEB walking might be detected or blocked.

 ## How It Works